OBSERVATIONS FROM THE FINTECH SNARK TANK

 Splitting purchases into four payments may—and should—drive more iPhone users to adopt and/or use Apple Pay more frequently.

-And as they use Apple Pay Later more frequently, qualified Apple Pay Later users become good candidates for a broader line of credit which they can get from an Apple Card.
+And as they use Apple Pay Later more frequently, qualified Apple Pay Later users become good candidates for a broader line of credit—i.e., the Apple Card.